smilThakur/zeusTraining/README.md

 task4
 Quantum dashboard

 task 5
 Quantum login and dashboard using SCSS

 task 6
 Quantum Dashboard integrated with JSON data and java script also wrote the js into type-script for practice

+Task 8
+Simple Todo to learn about DOM manipulation